 Once a dormouse dreamed of winning the lottery.

-Once an elephant longed to stop remembering.
+Once an elephant was conflicted about remembering.

 Once a foxhound began to have second thoughts about chasing the fox.

 Once a fruit fly became obsessed with genealogy.

 Once a gazelle found itself in a state of suspended animation.

 Once a gene fell victim to identity theft.

 Once a grub listened to its inner child.

 Once a hare was driven by the need to win at all costs.